pwinckles/card-game-rules/traditional/point/Schnapsen.md

 Sharp Schnapsen is a stricter, more challenging variant with the following rule changes:

-- The stock may only be closed when there are four or more cards remaining.
+- The talon may only be closed when there are four or more cards remaining.
 - Marriages may not be declared on the first trick.
-- Trump may not be exchanged on the first trick or when there are only 2 cards remaining in the stock.
+- Trump may not be exchanged on the first trick or when there are only 2 cards remaining in the talon.

 ## References